evkx/evkx.github.io/content/technology/lights/_index.md

 ---
 title: Lights
 linktitle: Lights
-description: Electric vehicles (EVs) are quickly becoming the norm on our roads.
-As with any vehicle, lighting is a critical component of EVs.
+description:  As with any vehicle, lighting is a critical component of EVs.
+In this article we explains all light technology used in EVs.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->